thephpleague/factory-muffin/UPGRADING.md

 Every class has moved.
 So here's a summary of the changes:
 * The root namespace has been moved from `Zizaco\FactoryMuff` to `League\FactoryMuffin`.
 You should now access the facade using `Zizaco\FactoryMuff\Facade::fooBar()`.
-* Many kind classes have been removed in favour of the faker alternatives.
+* Many generator (kind) classes have been removed in favour of the faker alternatives.
 Those remaining can be found under the `Zizaco\FactoryMuff\Generators` namespace.
 * There are many more exceptions, and the names of the existing ones have changed.
 The exceptions can be found under the `Zizaco\FactoryMuff\Exception` namespace.

 A detailed list of every change, with the fully qualified names is listed below: